Updated on Dec 4 2023

-Fighting for Fame
+Fighting For Fame

 Pistrucci's tutor favoured his work, annoying his fellow apprentices.
 Tensions escalated into a violent fight in which Pistrucci was stabbed.
-While recuperating he taught himself to make beeswax models, leveraging this skill to acquire a new job with the eminent gem-engraver, Nicola Morelli.
+While recuperating he taught himself to make beeswax models, leveraging this skill to acquire a new job with the eminent gem engraver, Nicola Morelli.

 Though only about 15 at the time, Pistrucci was already busy with his own commissions which reportedly earned him Morelli's ire too.
-They soon parted ways which does not seem to have harmed Pistrucci's growing reputation with cameo dealers and the wealthy Italian art collectors.
+They soon parted ways which does not seem to have harmed Pistrucci's growing reputation with cameo dealers and wealthy Italian art collectors.

 Pistrucci's most significant early patron was Elisa Bonaparte, who Pistrucci worked for in Florence for several years.
 He modelled Elisa's brother, Napoleon, during a trip to Paris in 1815.
 His portrait of the Emperor, rendered in wax during the Hundred Days, was probably the last completed in Europe.

-Gem-engravers employed techniques that had changed little for millennia.
+Nineteenth-century gem engravers employed techniques that had changed little for millennia.
 This made the creations of Pistrucci and his contemporaries almost impossible to distinguish from ancient cameos.
 While Pistrucci claimed he never sold his engravings as antiques, his unscrupulous dealers certainly did.

 This led to a fateful run-in, shortly after Pistrucci relocated to London, with Richard Payne Knight, a scholar and collector.
 Knight showed him a cameo fragment, acquired at great expense as a relic and depicting the Roman goddess Flora, which Pistrucci immediately recognised as his own work.

 Though embarrassing for Knight, the incident only enhanced Pistrucci's reputation in England.
-He capitalised on it by cutting multiple versions of the Flora cameo, including one for Sir Joseph Banks – renown naturalist and President of the Royal Society – who would promote Pistrucci's career.
+He capitalised on it by cutting multiple versions of the Flora cameo, including one for Sir Joseph Banks – renowned naturalist and President of the Royal Society – who would promote Pistrucci's career.

-The Great Recoinage
+The Great Recoinage Of 1816

 It was through Banks that Pistrucci would come to the attention of Master of the Royal Mint, William Wellesley-Pole.
 Banks commissioned Pistrucci to carve a red jasper cameo of George III, after a coin portrait by Nathaniel Marchant.
 This was shown to Wellesley-Pole who was duly impressed.